ghislainfourny/jsoniq-tutorial/README.md

 before each query to tell Zorba that it's a JSONiq query.
 For a local installation, Zorba will recognize .jq files as JSONiq.

 - The sandbox is being upgraded to Zorba 3.0 (thank you for bearing with us), but currently runs on a slightly older version, in which not all syntactic features were mature yet.
 Expect a few discrepancies, but look at the examples on the sandbox page for guidance on them.
-If you need the latest version, we suggest downloading Zorba 3.0 locally.
+If you need the latest version, we suggest downloading Zorba 3.0 locally from [here](https://github.com/zorba-processor/zorba/releases/tag/4.0).

 ## JSON